Time to read: 6 minutes

 In Teams access the area Calendar and pick + New meeting in the top right corner.

-Fill in the rest of the meeting invitation - other participants, agenda, etc. - and send off with the Schedule button.
+Fill in the rest of the meeting invitation - other participants, agenda, etc. - and send off with the Send button.

 Note that there - unlike when booking the meeting i Outlook - is a field to select channel to meet in.
 Here you can choose to associate the meeting with a team and possibly a specific channel.
 This means that the meeting will be in the history of the team, so that it is easy to find again afterwards and all communication is gathered in the team.